 We felt that by being flexible with the order of events and skipping things like a bath, helped when we were traveling.

-When we were staying at a hotel for a night or 2 we didn’t want to bathe our baby (because some hotel showers are pretty gross).
+When we were staying at a hotel for a night or 2 we didn’t want to bathe our baby (because some hotel bath tubs are pretty gross).

-Check on your baby when he is crying
+Check on your baby when they are crying

 I am not going to get into a cry it out vs don’t cry it out debate.
-I am going to share what worked with us, and what has worked with other parents I know.
+Rather, I’ll share what worked with us, and what has worked with other parents I know.

 We were lucky with our daughter.